List of modern great powers: Russia and Soviet Union (1703–)

 Following the October Revolution that overthrew the Russian Republic, the Soviet Union was established by the Communist Party of the Soviet Union.
 The Soviet Union began to resemble the old Russian Empire in landmass, with its territory stretching from Eastern Europe to Siberia, and from Northern Europe to Central Asia.

-After the death of the first Soviet leader, Vladimir Lenin, in 1924, Joseph Stalin eventually won a power struggle and led the country through a large-scale industrialization with a command economy and political repression.
+After the death of the first Soviet leader, Vladimir Lenin, in 1924, Joseph Stalin eventually won a power struggle and led the country through large-scale industrialization, a command economy, and political repression.
 On 23 August 1939, after unsuccessful efforts to form an anti-fascist alliance with Western powers, the Soviets signed the non-aggression agreement with Nazi Germany.
 After the start of World War II, the formally neutral Soviets invaded and annexed territories of several Central and Eastern European states, including eastern Poland, the Baltic states, northeastern Romania and eastern Finland.

 In June 1941 the Germans invaded, opening the largest and bloodiest theater of war in history.
 Soviet war casualties accounted for the majority of Allied casualties of the conflict in the process of acquiring the upper hand over Axis forces at intense battles such as Stalingrad and Kursk.
 Soviet forces eventually captured Berlin and won World War II in Europe on 9 May 1945.
 The territory overtaken by the Red Army became satellite states of the Eastern Bloc.
 The Cold War emerged in 1947, where the Eastern Bloc confronted the Western Bloc, which would unite in the North Atlantic Treaty Organization in 1949.

 Following Stalin's death in 1953, a period known as de-Stalinization and the Khrushchev Thaw occurred under the leadership of Nikita Khrushchev.
-The country developed rapidly, as millions of peasants were moved into industrialized cities.
+The country developed rapidly as millions of peasants were moved to industrial cities.
 The USSR took an early lead in the Space Race with the first ever satellite and the first human spaceflight and the first probe to land on another planet, Venus.
-In the 1970s, there was a brief détente of relations with the United States, but tensions resumed when the Soviet Union deployed troops in Afghanistan in 1979.
+In the 1970s, there was a brief period of détente in relations with the United States, but tensions resumed when the Soviet Union deployed troops to Afghanistan in 1979.
 The war drained economic resources and was matched by an escalation of American military aid to Mujahideen fighters.